All Episodes

 We have never said anybody who wants to come in and come in.

-We do not allow uh nations around the world to flood our country with products, whether we're not uh paying attention to them, that we're not trying to find out if they're good or bad.
+We do not allow nations around the world to flood our country with products, whether we're not paying attention to them, that we're not trying to find out if they're good or bad.

-I guarantee you've got to open immigration in the country quite away.
+We've got open immigration in the country.

 We've never had, we've always had immigration quotas.